MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/2-create-project-plan.md

 Microsoft Copilot serves as a central hub for real-time collaboration.
 It enables IT professionals to connect instantly, share information, and coordinate efforts efficiently.
 This powerful tool enables streamlined communication, breaking down silos and fostering a collaborative environment where IT teams can collectively address challenges and share valuable expertise.

-This training exercise uses Microsoft Copilot in Bing to create a project plan to install a network security product.
+This training exercise uses Microsoft Microsoft 365 Copilot in Bing to create a project plan to install a network security product.
 You begin by asking Copilot to analyze a product specification report for a new network security product that you plan to install.
 You then ask it to update the project plan with information from the product spec report.

 ### Exercise